Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Step2: Select Next on Credentials

-Step3: Under Role Services, ensure to enable the “Certificate Authority” option.
+Step3: Under Role Services, ensure to turn on the “Certificate Authority” option.

 Step4: Select setup type as Enterprise CA